ni/nimi-python/docs/nidmm/functions.rst

     :type maximum_time: ViInt32
     :param array_size: Specifies the number of waveform points to return.
-You specify the total number of points that the DMM acquires in the **Waveform Points** parameter of :py:func:`nidmm.configure_waveform_acquisition`.
-The
-        default value is 1.
+You specify the total number of points that the DMM acquires in the **Waveform Points** parameter of niDMM\_ConfigureWaveformAcquisition.
+The default value is 1.
     :type array_size: ViInt32

     :rtype: tuple (waveform_array, actual_number_of_points)